Home Compare ANDR.VI vs ATCO-A.ST

 Andritz vs Atlas Copco AB (publ): Which Stock Looks Stronger in 2026?

-Andritz holds the cleaner structural position, with the lead spread across valuation and growth.
+Andritz holds the cleaner structural position, with the lead spread across valuation and stability.
 Atlas Copco AB (publ) still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
-The market setup is mixed, without a decisive signal in either direction.
+The market setup is broadly comparable for both — no clear directional signal from price behavior.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the STOXX 600 universe, making them directly comparable.